BastienLBCH/poc-messaging-service-demo/README.md

 ![Alt text](doc/create_realm.png "Realm creation")

-Now that your realm is created, on the left menu, find the "Realm Settings" tab, click on it then, on the top right corner click on "Action", then partial import and select the file "real-export.json" in this project's "keycloak" folder
+Now that your realm is created, on the left menu, find the "Realm Settings" tab, click on it then, on the top right corner click on "Action", then "Partial import" and select the file "realm-export.json" in this project's "keycloak" folder

 ![Alt text](doc/import_button_file.png "Import file")